 Epidemiological studies examining the prevalence of posttraumatic stress disorder (PTSD) among emergency-impacted populations in low- and middle-income countries estimate that it may be up to 10x higher when compared to PTSD prevalence in high-income countries (e.g. USA, 6%).

-is Not Limited to PTSD.
+The Impact of Trauma is Not Limited to PTSD.

 Individuals with PTSD have at least one, and on average 3 other co-occurring psychiatric diagnoses, including: